Summer Institute in Rome

 You may also send questions to cctc@stvincent.edu.

-Sant'Anselmo is home to an International College and it is the Primatial Abbey of the Order of Saint Benedict.
-Monks from around the world stay in this abbey when they are studying in or visiting Rome, making it an incredibly diverse and culturally rich religious house.
+Students who attend the SVC Summer institute in Rome will live in a guest wing of Sant'Anselmo monastery atop the historic Aventine Hill.
+Sant'Anselmo is home to an International College and is the Primatial Abbey of the Order of Saint Benedict where monks from around the world stay when they are studying in Rome, making it an incredibly diverse and culturally rich religious house.
 Students will have the opportunity to attend daily prayer, mass, and confession.

+Nestled in a quiet and safe residential neighborhood, Sant'Anselmo is an easy walk to all the famous places in Rome.
+It is just south of the Circus Maximus, the ancient Roman Forum, and the iconic Colosseum.
 Come and live in Rome for five weeks and experience the beauty of the Aventine Hill and the peaceful setting of Sant'Anselmo.

 Learning in Rome